camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/20-process-diagram-api.html.md

 A BPMN process diagram is a formidable place to visualize information around your process.
 You have two options to do this:

- * **BPMN JavaScript libraries** for rendering BPMN 2.0 with directly in the browser
+ * **BPMN JavaScript libraries** for rendering BPMN 2.0 process models directly in the browser
  * Java **Process Diagram API** using deployed PNG images

 We generally recommend the JavaScript libraries, but using the Process Diagram API can be considered if

- * You use browsers not capable of the Java Script rendering (see [Supported Environments](ref:#introduction-supported-environments-for-version-71))
+ * You use browsers not capable of JavaScript rendering (see [Supported Environments](ref:#introduction-supported-environments-for-version-71))
  * You want to use the exact visualization of your business modeler to improve Business IT Alignment

 ## BPMN JavaScript libraries